gavinmorrisseau/aijukebox.net/README.md

 10. (Optional) Help out the project by contributing to the repository :^)

 # To-Do
-1. Move to asynchronous request model
+- Move to asynchronous request model
-2. Polish website design (temporarily in place now)
+- Implement Spotify API to allow users to connect their accounts to save and preview suggestions
-4. Implement Spotify API to allow users to connect their accounts to save and preview suggestions
+- Fix Spotify query requests to give accurate answers
-5. Refine Assistant's responses
+- Connect aijukebox.net to GitHub pages
-6. Connect aijukebox.net to GitHub pages
+- Polish website design (temporarily in place now)
-7. Go live and advertise!
+- Go live and advertise!

 # Contact
 gavin<span>@</span>morrisseau.ca